vhoanghac/Book-Notes/Why we work.md

 The knee-jerk response to competitive pressure —cutting staff, speeding up workers, monitoring performance closely— makes the situation worse, by reducing the effectiveness (and the satisfaction) of the workforce.

-**aying attention to enhancing the character of work creates what we might call a virtuous cycle.**
+**Paying attention to enhancing the character of work creates what we might call a virtuous cycle.**

 When people find engagement and meaning in the work they do, it makes them happy to go to work.
 When people are happy, they work better and they work smarter.